y-scope/spider/docs/quick-start.md

 # Next steps

-In future guides, we'll explain how to write more complex tasks as well as how to leverage Spider's support for fault tolerance.
+In future guides, we'll explain how to write more complex tasks, as well as how to leverage Spider's support for fault tolerance.

 [Docker]: https://docs.docker.com/engine/install/